Coloureds: Cultural aspects

+Tyla, a Coloured South African singer of Zulu, Irish and Indian heritage.

 There are many singing and choir associations as well as orchestras in the Coloured community.
 The Eoan Group Theatre Company performs opera and ballet in Cape Town.
 The Kaapse Klopse carnival, held annually on 2 January in Cape Town, and the Cape Malay choir and orchestral performances are an important part of the city's holiday season.
 Kaapse Klopse consists of several competing groups that have been singing and dancing through Cape Town's streets on New Year's Day earlier this year.
 Nowadays the drumlines in cheerful, brightly Coloured costumes perform in a stadium.
 Christmas festivities take place in a sacred atmosphere but are no less vivid, mainly including choirs and orchestras that sing and play Christmas songs in the streets.
 In the field of performing arts and literature, several Coloureds performed with the CAPAB (Cape Performing Arts Board) ballet and opera company, and the community yielded three major Afrikaans poets the well-known poets, Adam Small, S.V.
 Petersen, and P.J.
 Philander.
 In 1968, the Culture and Recreation Council was established to promote the cultural activities of the Coloured Community.